tifrueh/ports-custom/README.md

 # ports

-This is my MacPorts portfile repo for
+This is my MacPorts portfile repository for

 1. My own software